gdomenech98/codechallenge-be/STEPS.md

 - Fix warning `A worker process has failed to exit gracefully...`` at test `should be able to perform TRANSFER operation` in `operationsService.spec.ts`
 - Refactor operations Service spec to do isolated testing on each "it"
 - Could improve production environments to optimize container sizes/resources
+- dev and prod share ports, could change it to have different ports in prod and dev.
+- Add regex to jest config to avoid jest from executing tests at /dist